laszlocph/website/Simple-Jenkins-and-Docker-workflow.md

 layout: default
 ---

-## A simple Jenkis 2.0 and Docker workflow
+## A simple Jenkins 2.0 and Docker workflow

 ---
 **tldr**